 (f) “loss of income benefit” means a benefit paid to an insured person in accordance with Sections 14 to 17;

-(g) “Veterinary Pathology Laboratory” means the Veterinary Pathology Laboratory of the Nova Scotia Department of Agriculture in Truro, Nova Scotia.[Note: the reference to the Department of Agriculture and Fisheries has been updated in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
+(g) “Veterinary Pathology Laboratory” means the Veterinary Pathology Laboratory of the Nova Scotia Department of Agriculture and Fisheries in Truro, Nova Scotia.[Note: Effective February 24, 2006, the reference to the Department of Agriculture and Fisheries should be read as a reference to the Department of Agriculture in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
 1989, c.
-376, effective February 24, 2006.]
+376.]

 Designation of perils